-*Data for previous day is updated by 5:00 pm EST*
+*Please select a location to see the results.
+The data for previous day is updated by 5:00 pm EST

 According to The Centers for Disease Control, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed COVID-19 cases.The following symptoms may appear 2 to 14 days after exposure:

 - Shortness of breath

 Guardian is following CDC guidelines for infection control and prevention.
 Please click here for more information.

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place or after blowing your nose, coughing, or sneezing

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry

 - Avoid touching your eyes, nose, and mouth with unwashed hands

 Avoid close contact:

 - Avoid close contact with people who are sick